fabianmabasf/aadprep/README.md

 If we want to change more than just an environment variable, we need to build a new container image.
 For example, we might want to change the behaviour of an algorithm in our code, or simply change the text that presents our stage label.

 A very handy way of doing this in Azure is to use the Azure Container Registry (ACR).
-That way, we do not need to aquire a Docker host machine (the cloud shell only contains the Docker client, it is not connected to a Docker daemon by default).
+That way, we do not need to acquire a Docker host machine (the cloud shell only contains the Docker client, it is not connected to a Docker daemon by default).

 1. First, navigate to the directory containing our app's code and open an editor (here, we are using `code .` to open the whole directory in the cloud shell version of Visual Studio Code.
 You might as well use vi, nano or another editor of choice):